 On the walls, doors and closets, you can read the sometimes vehement, sometimes humorous messages from the inmates painted or drawn as an eternal reminder of their time in the state penitentiary.
 Together with the digital tools, they help to tell the authentic story of life behind bars.

 Experience the impressive, 18-metre-long tunnel by escapee Carl August Lorentzen that led from his cell to freedom.
 Digging such a tunnel required an enormous amount of hard work, dedication and perseverance.
 The inspiring story of Lorentzen was then on everyone's lips and it taught the Danish people that "Where there is a will, there is also a way".

 The underworld - this is what the prison museum calls its most recent exhibition which can be viewed in the old dungeons.
 The dark cellar was once used for punishing, executing and disciplining the inmates and this is your chance to see the gloomier side of the prison with its painful tools for punishment.

 Learn about Horsens State Penitentiary's role during World War II.
 And get to know Werner Best - the leader of the German Armed Forces who was sentenced to death after the war and served time in Horsens.

 See where and how inmates sentenced to death were executed in the early days of the prison in the 19th century.
 And how did you go about things when inmates got married and wanted romance?

 The Prison Museum is filled with captivating tales.
 But do not worry, the prison no longer holds inmates.
 So, unlike the great escapee Carl Lorentzen who always dreamt of freedom and thus dug his way out of the Horsens State Penitentiary, you are free to leave again.

-Experience 4 museums in Horsens with just one ticket: The Museum Pass gives you 7 days access to FÆNGSLET, Denmark's Industrial Museum, Horsens Art Museum and Horsens Museum.
+Experience four museums in Horsens with just one ticket: The museum card gives you seven days’ access to the Prison, the Danish Museum of Industry, the Horsens Art Museum and the Horsens Museum.
+Learn more here.